DocHolliday13x/city-explorer-api/README.md

 ## Project Overview

 * *Description*: City Explorer is a Code Fellows 301 Lab exercise in which we will create our first true Full-Stack application. city-explorer is the front-end application, and city-explorer-api will be our backend application that will be our server for our application.
+To build our API, we will utilize a library called Express.js as well as Node.js.
+We will be using classes to simplify bulky data.
+After we have built our server, we will deploy it to Render and connect our React App on Netlify to the back-end at Render.

 * *Current State of Development*: Initial Setup